farhadabedinzadeh/AutomaticEEGSignalPreprocessingAndLinearNonlinearFeatureExtraction/README.md

 ## Environment Variables

-To run this Code, you will need to add the following folder to your MATLAB path `functions`
+To run this Code, you will need to add the `functions` folder to your MATLAB path

 And then run the following script
 `Main.m`